CyberCosmos24/Drexel-CCI-Project/README.md

 ## Description
-This is a muti-tool that give you the basic tools to help you with enumuration
+This is a muti-tool that give you the basic tools to help you with enumuration.

 ## Features